holepunchto/pear-docs/guide/sharing-a-pear-app.md

 ## Step 1.
 Stage the app

-To view the help for the `pear stage` command we can run `pear stage help`.
+To view the help for the `pear stage` command run `pear stage help`.

 The command signature for `pear stage` is `pear stage <channel|key> [dir]`.